apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 #### To execute the module:

-1. On your local environment create configuration file terraform.tfvars file by path: `playground/terraform/infrastructure/cloudbuild-manual-setup/terraform.tfvars` and provide values as per example below:
+1. Create a folder `playground/terraform/environment/{environment_name}` (further referred as `environment_name`) to define a new environment for Playground.
+2. Create `terraform.tfvars` file in newly created `environment_name` folder.
+3. Fill the configuration file:

+* `terraform.tfvars` environment variables:
 ```
 project                       = "sandbox-playground-001"                # Your Project ID
 region                        = "us-central1"                           # Your GCP region name where resources will be provisioned
 cloudbuild_service_account_id = "terraform-cloudbuild"                  # Name of SA to be used by Cloud Build to deploy Playground
 cloudbuild_logs_bucket_name   = "cb_logs_bucket"                        # The name of GCP bucket for Cloud Build logs
+github_repository_name        = "beam"                                  # The name of the GitHub repo.
+Example: In https://github.com/example/foo is 'foo'
+github_repository_owner       = "owner"                                 # Owner of the GitHub repo.
+Example: In https://github.com/example/foo is 'example'.
+github_repository_branch      = "cloudbuild+manualsetup+playground"     # The name of GitHub repo branch
 ```

 2. Run commands: